Tim Anderson again shining on big stage for White Sox - WHIZ News

 That Anderson continues to come through in big spots is hardly a surprise.
 He delivered the ultimate Hollywood ending with his winning homer in the “Field of Dreams” game against the New York Yankees, one of the highlights of Chicago’s run to its first AL Central championship since 2008.

-With his theatrical bat flips and fun-loving attitude, Anderson just might be Chicago’s most marketable star.
-At 28 years old, he has a batting title to his credit.
-And this year, he made his first All-Star team.
+With his theatrical bat flips and fun-loving attitude, the 28-year-old Anderson just might be Chicago’s most marketable star.
+He won a batting title in 2019 and made his first All-Star team this year.
+And now, he is delivering in the biggest spot.

+“I don’t really get nervous,” Anderson said.
+“You know, these are the moments you want to be in.
+You know, you work so hard throughout the offseason and throughout the course of the season to get to these moments, so why get nervous when you get here?”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports